 Are Ultrasound Scans for Confirming Identical Twins Accurate?

 An ultrasound scan is not a fool-proof method to confirm identical twins.
 Some identical twins may split during the early stages and develop with two placentas, thereby developing as non-identical twins.
 These may not be detected by an ultrasound.
 Advanced pregnancy examinations like amniocentesis or Chorionic Villus Sampling (CVS) may be more accurate.

-Can Identical Twins be of Different Genders?
+Can Identical Twins Be of Different Genders?

-Identical twins are almost always of the same gender because they always have the same DNA.
+Identical twins are always of the same gender because they always have the same DNA.
 However, there have been exceptions where the gender of the two babies was different.

-Will it be Obvious That Twins are Identical at Birth?
+Will It Be Obvious That Twins Are Identical at Birth?

-Most times it will be obvious at birth whether the twins are identical or fraternal.
+Most times, it will be obvious at birth whether the twins are identical or fraternal.
 However, there are ways to confirm this (in case you have a doubt).
 An ultrasound scan in the first trimester of pregnancy could throw some light on whether they are identical twins.
 It is best to do this scan before 14 weeks of pregnancy because it is easier to see whether the twins are sharing the placenta, which identical twins do in most cases.

 Sometimes there is some confusion whether it is an identical or fraternal twin because some identical twins could be born with separate membranes.
 A DNA test could clear the confusion.